seratch/scalikesolr/readme.md

 # scalikesolr : Apache Solr Client for Scala/Java

-"scalikesolr" is a simple Solr client library for [Scala 2.9.0.1](http://www.scala-lang.org/).
+"scalikesolr" is a simple Solr client library for "Scala 2.8.1.final" or "Scala 2.9.0.1".
 And it also works fine with Java.

 ## How to install

 ### Maven

-"3.2" means Solr/Lucene release version that is supported by scalikesolr("3.1" and "3.2" are available).
+"3.2"(or "3.1") means Solr/Lucene release version that is supported by scalikesolr.
 The "x" of "3.2.x" will be incremented.

     <repositories>
       <repository>